 Seasonal Affective Disorder

-SAD is not considered as a separate disorder, but rather is a type of depression that has a recurring seasonal pattern.
-To be diagnosed with SAD, an individual must meet criteria for major depression coinciding with specific seasons for at least two years.
-The individual must experience seasonal depressions much more frequently than any non-seasonal depressions.
+To be diagnosed with SAD, an individual must meet the criteria for major depression coinciding with specific seasons for at least two years.
+The individual must experience seasonal depressions much more frequently than any non-seasonal depression.

-Not everyone with SAD has the same symptoms, but symptoms commonly associated with the "winter blues" include the following:
+Not everyone with SAD has the same symptoms, but, according to the DSM-5, symptoms commonly associated with the winter blues include the following:

 - Feelings of hopelessness and sadness